-DC road closures ahead of Pro-Palestine weekend protests
+DC road closures ahead of pro-Palestine weekend protests

 Featured

-The march route stretches begins at Freedom plaza and will head North on 14th Street, to K Street, West on K Street to 17th Street, South on 17th Street to the closed portion of Pennsylvania Avenue, east bound to 15th Street, South on 15th Street, and loop back to the initial starting point.
+The march route stretches from Freedom Plaza and will head north on 14th Street to K Street, then west on K Street to 17th Street, and south on 17th Street to the closed portion of Pennsylvania Avenue, eastbound to 15th Street, south on 15th Street, and loop back to the initial starting point.

 Drivers are advised to expect road closures and delays in the area of the above locations.